 The thrust of the story is when David cannot leave Elise alone.
 Harry Mitchell (Anthony Mackie) – David’s caseworker – fails to delay David from arriving at work five minutes after he was supposed to.
-By “chance” he meets Elise again, and he gets her number.
-On top of that, he catches the Bureau doing an “adjustment” on his friend Charlie (Michael Kelly).
+By “chance,” he meets Elise again, and he gets her number.
+On top of that, he catches the Bureau making an “adjustment” on his friend Charlie (Michael Kelly).

-After a short chase, Richardson (John Slattery) tells David what the Adjustment Bureau does: everyone is meant to follow a path.
-The Bureau simply makes sure these things happen for certain people.
+After a short chase, Richardson (John Slattery) tells David what the Adjustment Bureau does: everyone follows a path.
+The Bureau makes sure these things happen for certain people.
 David is one of those people they have been keeping an eye on.
 They’re trying to guide his life and career so that he becomes President of the United States.

 David spends the next three years trying to find Elise.
 When he does find her again, he refuses to heed the Bureau’s original warning: forget about Elise.
 He’s in love.
 Real Love.
 The One.
-That love we all dream about.
+That love we all dream about here.
 Full stop.
 End of line.

 Through a series of “adjustments” from the Bureau, they do everything in their power to make sure he stays on his path, even if it means keeping them apart.
 David becomes incredibly paranoid about men in hats.
-That was an incredible plot device: the hats.
+That was a great plot device: the caps.
 I’m now officially paranoid of men in fedoras.

 When they fail to convince him, they kick his case upstairs.
-They call in Thompson (Terence Stamp) who is one of the best adjusters out there.
+They call in Thompson (Terence Stamp), who is one of the best adjusters out there.
 Thompson warns him one last time to leave Elise alone.
-The adjustment Thompson gives her forces her to sprain her ankle during a live performance.
+Unfortunately, the adjustment Thompson gives her forces her to sprain her ankle during a live performance.
 Against his better judgment, David walks away to save her life.

-She goes on to become the successful dancer she was meant to be and prepares to marry her ex-boyfriend.
-David has been miserable, and Elise thought he didn’t love her (he ditched her in the hospital).
-Even with the threat from the Thompson and the Bureau hanging over him, he goes to visit her at the courthouse on her wedding day, with Harry’s help.
+She became the successful dancer she was meant to be and prepares to marry her ex-boyfriend.
+Unfortunately, David has been miserable, and Elise thought he didn’t love her (he ditched her in the hospital).
+The imminent threat from the Thompson and the Bureau is hanging over him, but he goes to visit her at the courthouse on her wedding day, with Harry’s help.

 The Bureau answers to “The Chairman.”
-If you’re keeping up with this, the Chairman is implied to be God, and the caseworkers His angels.
+If you’re keeping up with this, the Chairman is God, and the caseworkers His angels.
 I love that idea.
-Some people were born to become great men and women, and they were guided down their true path by the Bureau, with slight “adjustments” here and there.
-The Bureau cannot control thoughts, but they can twinge people’s minds to think a certain way to make sure things are achieved.
+Some people were born to become great men and women, and they were guided down their proper path by the Bureau, with slight “adjustments” here and there.
+The Bureau cannot control thoughts, but they can twinge people’s minds to think of a sure way to accomplish things.

 “The Adjustment Bureau” has a fascinating premise.
-It really makes you think once you leave the theater.
-The question that I’m left with here is what makes people so great that they catch the eye of the Bureau?
+It makes you think once you leave the theater.
+The question that I’m left with here is, what makes people so great that they catch the eye of the Bureau?
 Harry explains that they can’t watch everyone but those that they can, they adjust.
 It makes you question yourself.
-Have I myself been adjusted?
-Am I doing what the Bureau is guiding me towards, or am I really just one of the ones that simply aren’t on their radar?
+Have I been adjusted?
+Am I doing what the Bureau is guiding me towards, or am I just one of the ones that aren’t on their radar?